meltingpotteam/geeft/README.md

 ###Milestone 3 - Final
 ######Work in progress

-- Complete back-end and front-end development
+- Complete back-end and front-end development  to support the "Geeft Story " feature
+- Implement the "Geeft Story" feature and testing
+- Eventually correction of bugs of the previous release
 - New sperimental features
 - Beta version release
 - Promoting the product